sohilaebrahim/Mostasharak/README.md

-Mostasharak
+Qanuny
-Mostasharak is a legal consultation app that allows users to ask legal questions and receive answers from qualified legal advisors.
+Qanuny is a legal consultation app that allows users to ask legal questions and receive answers from qualified legal advisors.
 The app aims to make legal advice more accessible, fast, and confidential